OnceMonkey/face_recognition_program/README.md

 # face_recognition_program
- This is a simple face recognition program based on "ageitgey/face_recognition", Most of codes are heavily same,  This repository just for run right out of the box.
+ This is a simple face recognition program based on "ageitgey/face_recognition", thanks for their great work.
+Most of codes are heavily same,  this repository just for run right out of the box.

 # usage
-## 1. add known faces
+## 1. Add known faces
-all known face images have been placed at dir "face_db". add some persons's face into it, like:
+All known face images have been placed at dir "face_db".
+Add some persons's face into it, like:

 ```
 --face_db